Mihai-P/yii2-core/README.md

 ];
 ```

-In your common/config/params.php define the mandrill details
+In your common/config/params.php define the mandrill details and the logo for the notification
 ```php
     'mandrill'=>[
         'key' => 'xxxx',